sanjay310827/Simple-Linear-Regression-Predicting-Marks/README.md

 Program

 ```
+Program to implement the linear regression using gradient descent.
+Developed by: A SANJAY
+RegisterNumber: 25016505
 #step 1: Import libraries and load the dataset (Hours vs Marks)
 import pandas as pd
 import numpy as np